kjenike/panagram/README.md

 > pip install .
 ```

 Panagram relies on [KMC](https://github.com/refresh-bio/KMC) to build its kmer index.
 This should be installed automatically, however it is possible that the KMC installation will fail but panagram will successfully install.
 In this case `panagram view` can be run, but `panagram index` will return an error.
-You may be able to debug the KMC installation by running `make -C KMC py_kmc_api` and attempting to fix any errors, then re-running `pip install .`
+You may be able to debug the KMC installation by running `make -C KMC py_kmc_api` and attempting to fix any errors, then re-run `pip install -v .` after the errors are fixed.

 # Running
 Panagram runs in two steps, the pre-processing step (index command) and the viewing (view command).